Gary James' Interview With Chuck Negron Of

 Q - A lot of the acts, after their show, will have meet-and-greets where they shake hands, sign autographs and pose for pictures.

 A - That's what they all should do.
 We have meet-and-greets backstage, but they are all high rollers, VIPs.
 We don't get to meet everybody.
 But they should because some of these fans have waited a lifetime to not only hear us, but meet us.
 That's a very nice thing for them (Turning Stone) to do.
-More casino should do that.
+More casinos should do that.

 Q - Do you have your own band that travels with you or is one provided for you for this tour?

-A - There is a band that backs up all the acts and they are a great band, unbelievably solid band.
+A - There is a band that backs up all the acts and they are a great band, an unbelievably solid band.
 I worked with them back in Hippie Fest seven years ago.
 So, when I heard they were on the tour, I really felt good.
 These guys can do my stuff exactly like the way it was done.

 Q - What can you do as a solo act that you couldn't do with Three Dog Night?